-2) Now it’s convenient to take pictures with long exposure when the camera is in Bulb mode, there is no need to buy additional devices like remote control or Triggertrap (which is out of business now, by the way).
+2) Now it’s convenient to take pictures with long exposure when it is in Bulb mode, there is no need to buy additional devices like remote control or Triggertrap (which is out of business now, by the way).

-One friend told me how he used the remote control function of the camera using Wi-Fi.
+Someone once told me how he used the remote control function using Wi-Fi.

-Basically he was on abeach vacationsomewhere in the USA, where crowds of crabs would crawl ashore, but upon seeing people they would hide back in the water.
+Basically, he was on a beach vacation somewhere in the US, where crowds of crabs would crawl ashore, but upon seeing people they would hide back in the water.

-So, he installed the camera on a tripod, waited for the crabs to get out of the water and remotely photographed a lot interesting frames of these sea creatures.
+He installed the gear on a tripod, waited for the crabs to get out of the water, and remotely photographed a lot of interesting frames of these sea creatures.

-Another pretty useful feature in D5300 is GPS.
+Another pretty useful feature in D5300 is the GPS module.

-With GPS, you can tie your images to a specific place.
+With it, you can tie your images to a specific place.
 The location data will be spelled out in exif and you can easily determine where exactly you took a particular photo.

-Most people I know do care about camera having this feature.
+Most people I know do care about having this feature.

-Location especially matters if you’re one of the landscape photographers.
+Location especially matters if you’re into landscape photography.

 Due to the new Nikon sensor, the D5300 can use the ISO range from 100 to 12,800 units and extend it to the Hi1 value (equivalent to 25,600).

-By the way, the Nikon D5300 became the first Nikon DX camera that can use real ISO 12.800 (and not the advanced ‘Hi’ modes).
+By the way, Nikon D5300 DSLR became the first Nikon DX sensor that can use real ISO 12.800 (and not the advanced ‘Hi’ modes).

-Generally speaking, when it comes to ISO there is a significant improvement in a sense that the noise has become smaller at greater ISO.
+Generally speaking, when it comes to ISO there is a significant improvement in the sense that the noise has become smaller at greater ISO.

 If the image is not sharp, then you are doing something wrong.

-The camera is compatible with all Nikon lenses released from the 60s.
+It is compatible with all Nikon lenses released in the 60s.

 However, the autofocus will only work with the new AF-S and old AF-I contact lenses (with the motor).

-Kit version is exactly what we recommend buying if it’s your first DSLR camera.
+The kit version is what I recommend buying if it’s your first DSLR.

 In the beginning, you don’t need a lot of lenses, and a standard kit lens covers 150% of the need for your creativity.

-When you have more experience in photography and will know what you like photographing the most, then you can buy that lens that will best suit your needs.
+When you have more experience in photography and will know what you like photographing the most, then you can buy the lens that will best suit your needs.